spacestation13/DMByExample/src/ops/ops_overloading.md

 	world << newfoo.showvars()
 ```

 Operator overloading would allow you to define how the `+=` should act differently when we want to add our vars together since normally it wouldn't do what we want it to.
-This is done through defining a proc inside of a datum/obj using the keyword `operator` immediately followed by the operator we want to override with new functionality.
+This is done through defining a proc inside of a datum/obj using the keyword `operator` almost always immediately followed by the operator we want to override with new functionality.

 ```dm
 /obj/foo